 This course covers introductory editing, production, and publishing of the undergraduate literary magazine.
 Students will learn steps to publish the spring term issue, including soliciting and evaluating writing and visual art that meet aesthetic standards, formatting contents for the print and web versions of the magazine, proofreading, understanding production budgets and timelines, and promoting the published magazine to the campus community.
 Instruction on the role of "little" literary magazines in American literature is included.
+This course may be retaken for credit.
 Prerequisite: Previous coursework in creative writing, art, literature, journalism, or communication, or instructor consent.